pzcddm/pzcddm.github.io/_pages/about.md

 I am a Ph.D. candidate in Computer Science at Rutgers University, advised by [Prof. Dong Deng](https://people.cs.rutgers.edu/~dd903/).
 My research centers on near-duplicate text alignment and deduplication for large-scale LLM pretraining datasets, vector databases and approximate nearest neighbor (ANN) search, and sparse attention for efficient LLM inference.
 Previously, I was a research intern at Alibaba Cloud.
 I am open to discussions and collaborations, and I am **currently on the job market for 2026**.
 Feel free to reach out at **zhencan.peng@rutgers.edu**.

+# News
+- **Nov 27, 2025:** Released [FastSketchLSH](https://github.com/pzcddm/FastSketchLSH), a SIMD-accelerated deduplication package tailored for extreme-scale text corpora such as LLM pretraining data, combining Fast Similarity Sketching with banded LSH to deliver high-throughput, accurate filtering for production pipelines.
+We welcome your comments, GitHub stars, and questions—feel free to open an issue or reach out directly.

 # Publications
 - **Dynamic Range-Filtering Approximate Nearest Neighbor Search.**